stephengold/JmePower/README.md

     LemurLoadingState loading = new LemurLoadingState(preloadArray);
     stateManager.attach(loading);

-or it might be passed the application's constructor:
+or it might be passed to the application's constructor:

     private MyApplication() {
         super(